Stress Relief: How Does Stress Affect the Body?

 What is cortisol and why is it important?

 Cortisol is a hormone that helps the body respond to challenges.
-It supports energy, focus, and metabolic functions.
-Maintaining balanced levels is essential for overall wellbeing.
+It supports energy, focus, and metabolism, though imbalance over time may affect wellbeing.

 How can vh1be’s Cortisol Balance support me?